wp-plugins/recently-updated-posts-widget/readme.txt

 1. Activez le 'Plugin' depuis le tableau de bord de WordPress

 == Changelog ==
+= 1.4.1 =
+In preparation for the upcoming PHP7 release, PHP4-style constructors have been deprecated in WordPress 4.3.
+Now it is using PHP5 style constructors.

 = 1.4 =
 New SQL query compatible with the Premise for WordPress plugin (does not display the customs post type of this plugin). https://members.getpremise.com/login.aspx?ReturnUrl=%2fDefault.aspx